 Keep track of how many coins you hide, and when all the coins have been found, players count up their totals.
 The player will the highest total wins the game.
 Kids will immediately want to take a turn hiding the coins; just make sure you are able to find them all.

 This game works well for younger kids who are learning to count.
 Gather a number of toys and place price tags on them, keeping the prices countable in pennies.
 Have the children identify the price and count out the number of coins they need to buy the item.

-Make sure players know they aren't playing to keep the items!
+But make sure players know they aren't playing to keep the items.
 Mix and match the items and give kids plenty of pennies so they can figure out the best way to divide up their pennies and spend them.

 Kids love to play money games, and it's a great way to help them learn while having fun.